Eventonomy

 Recipe: Hook Into Checkout

-Goal: Run code at three moments in the paid order lifecycle - before an order is created (to validate or modify), when an order is paid, and when an order is refunded.
+Goal: Run code at the real moments in the paid-order lifecycle: before an order is created (to validate or modify), when an order becomes paid, and when an order is refunded or cancelled.

 Seams Used